ClemExp/GKE-Traefik/README.md

 # GKE cluster provisioning (Traefik & Terraform)

-This project is to provision a GKE cluster, via terraform, to be hosted and accessed via Goggle managed certificates.
+The objective of this project is to provision a GKE (Google Kubernetes Engine) cluster, via terraform, to host containerized web applications and be securly accessed via TLS.
 Traefik will be the ingress controller and we will monitor the cluster operations via Grafana & Prometheus.
 Full architecture will involve the use of the GCP load balancers, firewalls, SQL DBaaS etc.